Jean28518/libre-workspace/docs/modules/libre-workspace-portal.rst

 --------

 Libre Workspace Portal provides two systemd services.
 One for the webserver and one for the background tasks.
-You can start them by ``systemd start linux-arbeitsplatz-web`` and ``systemd start linux-arbeitsplatz-unix``.
+You can start them by ``systemctl start libre-workspace-portal`` and ``systemctl start libre-workspace-service``.

-linux-arbeitsplatz-web starts the gunicorn webserver with django and linux-arbeitsplatz-unix starts the unix/unix_scripts/service.py script which is responsible for the background tasks and listens to simple control files /usr/share/linux-arbeitsplatz-central/unix/unix_scripts.
+libre-workspace-portal starts the gunicorn webserver with django and libre-workspace-service starts the unix/unix_scripts/service.py script which is responsible for the background tasks and listens to simple control files /usr/lib/libre-workspace/portal/unix/unix_scripts.

 The background tasks are: